elxior/wax-shop/README.md

         "oohology/wax-shop": "^2.0.0",
         ...
 ```
-Then, you can `composer update wax-shop` and it will install the shop package.
+Then, you can `composer update oohology/wax-shop` and it will install the shop package.

 ### Run the artisan commands
 `./artisan vendor:publish`